BG3-Community-Library-Team/bg3-community/Information/Meshes/Armour-Meshes/ARM_Body-Clothing.md

 <!--If a tabset doesn't have notes on it yet, the available bodies haven't been verified yet-->

-# Explanation
+# Description

+-   Filename: The name of the model in the actual game files.
+-   UUID: The unique identifier for the model.
+-   Sub-Mesh: The individual meshes within a GR2 file.
+-   Material ID: The UUID that contains the texture information for each sub-mesh.

+> Cloth meshes typically (though not always) use the Material ID 9e2966c7-b61c-4bc1-bef1-a79cb5fde067 (Engine\_Default\_Mesh\_Lit\_Opaque).
+It is safe to use this engine default for any cloth mesh, but the ID of your file's other sub-mesh will also work!
+{.is-info}

-You can see a larger version of the images if you open them in a new tab.
+>You can see a larger version of the images if you open them in a new tab.
+{.is-info}

 # Meshes